 Getting maternity care coverage when self-employed can be a tricky situation and one that doesn’t always have easy or sometimes affordable solutions.

 Will the Affordable Care Act (Obamacare) Fix This?

-I consider my wife and I to be lucky, even with the troubles we had.
+I consider us to be lucky, even with the troubles we had.
 I know people in other states who can’t find maternity care coverage through individual health insurance plans.